candidate-123/hmcts-frontend/README.md

 ## Notes
 - [x] Will add global error handler
+- [ ] Complete TaskEdit unit tests
+- [ ] Unit test TaskDelete
-- [ ] Modify delete tas. already gets an id in route param no need to pass as queryParam
+- [ ] Modify delete TaskDelete. already gets an id in route param no need to pass as queryParam
 - [ ] Add pagination and Filtering
-- [ ] Add clear button on taskEdit form Description Research govuk style and components for use in app
+- [ ] Add clear button on taskEdit form Description Research govuk style and components for use in app Workflow could be imporved with additional features - like generic confimation page instead of feature specific deletes etc.